syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ## Push scratch organization

-To push the changes made in your local Salesforce project to the scratch organization, use the following command.
+To push the changes made in your local salesforce project to the scratch organization, use the following command.

 ```
 sfdx project:deploy:start -o <scratch org use name>